 When you’re looking to keep your online activities well undercover, you’ll want to take advantage of every security feature that your VPN provider’s app offers.

 If available, turn on kill switch protection, auto-reconnect (which automatically reestablishes your connection to the VPN server if there’s an accidental drop), connection obfuscation (which disguises your VPN usage as normal internet traffic), “scrambling” (another form of connection obfuscation) and any other feature that’s provided to help ensure your online antics go unobserved.

 A Note About Using VPN Browser Extensions

-Many VPN services you’ll encounter provide extensions for use with the Chrome, Firefox and Safari browser platforms.
+Many VPN services you’ll encounter provide extensions for use with the Chrome, Firefox, and even the Edge browser platforms.
 These extensions allow users to protect their browsing activities with a single click of the mouse.

 If you’re just using your browser to check your bank balance, pay a few bills or buy something on Amazon, a VPN browser extension is the way to go.

 However, if you plan on being online for a while and will be using multiple internet-connected apps, then make sure you use the VPN’s native app to protect all of your online-related activities.